lazare-rd/DLFuzz_implementation/ReadMe.md

 ## Next

-Next step would be to generate adversarials inputs for a Convolutionnal Neural Network which could achieve much higher accuracy than the DNN used here.
+Next step would be to generate adversarials inputs for a Convolutionnal Neural Networks